How to Avoid Migraine Attacks During Coldwave Season

 Migraine is a common and debilitating condition that affects millions of people worldwide.
 It is characterized by recurrent episodes of severe headache, often accompanied by nausea, vomiting, sensitivity to light and sound, and other symptoms.
 Migraine can have a significant impact on the quality of life of sufferers and their families.
 Migraine

 attacks can be triggered by various factors, such as stress, hormonal changes, food, alcohol, and environmental stimuli.
-One of the most common triggers for migraine is weather change, especially during the coldwave season.
+One of the most common migraine triggers is weather change, especially during the coldwave season.
 When the

 temperature drops suddenly or the air becomes dry and windy, it can affect the blood vessels and the nerves in the head, causing inflammation and pain.